morrownr/USB-WiFi/README.md

 Note: Please use `Issues` to post problems, ask questions and read news.

+Note: The documents in the `home` directory above contains files that are linked below but it also contains out of date files and some files used for testing so I recommend that you limit your use to the links below.

 Note: Please start by reading the first menu item, USB WiFi adapter information for Linux.

 1. [USB WiFi adapter information for Linux](./home/USB_WiFi_Adapter_Information_for_Linux.md)